 Facing IT audits and fulfilling auditor expectations

 The combination of an ECM with ECT tackles those challenges by automating business processes to adhere to compliance policies, not only streamlining the process but also removing the risk and costs associated with error-prone human intervention.
-Also, standardizing on PDF means you can secure and protect the document integrity and provide indefinite content preservation through the use of PDF/A (PDF for Archiving) format.
+Also, standardizing on PDF means you can secure and protect the document integrity and provide indefinite content preservation through the use of PDF/A (

 The content saved as PDF or PDF/A is also searchable and can be enhanced with navigation tools like bookmarks and hyperlinks for rapid content retrieval.
 This improved document navigation typically increases productivity and can provide fast access to specific content to fulfill auditor expectations, quite often expediting the audit process!